ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-taps-transport-security.md

 - Identity and Private Keys
 The application can provide its identities (certificates) and private keys, or mechanisms to access these, to the security protocol to use during handshakes.
-Protocols: TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2
+Protocols: TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2, WireGuard, SRTP

 - Supported Algorithms (Key Exchange, Signatures and Ciphersuites)
 The application can choose the algorithms that are supported for key exchange, signatures, and ciphersuites.
-Protocols: TLS, DTLS, QUIC + TLS, MinimalT, tcpcrypt, IKEv2
+Protocols: TLS, DTLS, QUIC + TLS, MinimalT, tcpcrypt, IKEv2, SRTP

 - Session Cache
 The application provides the ability to save and retrieve session state (tickets,